ethereum/EIPs/EIPS/eip-draft_app_keys.md

 We can decompose it in several ways, here are 2 potential ways:

--approach that favors having the least indexes
+* approach that favors having the least indexes

 ```
 x = x0 || x1 || x2 || x3 || x4 || x5 || x6 || x7 || x8
 ```
 where `x0` to `x7` are 30 bits and `x8` 16 bits

--approach that favors an homogenous decomposition: equal length would be 16 * 16 bits or in other words 16 * 2 bytes, cleanest and favored spec:
+* approach that favors an homogenous decomposition: equal length would be 16 * 16 bits or in other words 16 * 2 bytes, cleanest and favored spec:
 ```
 x = x0 || x1 || x2 || x3 || x4 || x5 || x6 || x7 || x8 || x9 || x10 || x11 || x12 || x13 || x14 || x15